 - Postdoctoral Associate, Department of Geology and Geophysics, Yale University, July 2002 - June 2003 (mentor John Wettlaufer).

 - Research Associate, Applied Physics Laboratory, University of Washington, June 2000 - June 2002 (mentor John Wettlaufer).

 - Ph.
-D. (Applied Mathematics) Institute of Theoretical Geophysics, Department of Applied Mathematics and Theoretical Physics, University of Cambridge.
+D. (Applied Mathematics) University of Cambridge, 2000.
 Dissertation: The Dynamics of Premelted Films, with Geophysical Applications (advised by Grae Worster).

 - M. Sc.
-(Geophysics) Department of Geophysics and Astronomy (now Earth and Ocean Sciences), University of British Columbia.
+(Geophysics) University of British Columbia, 1995.
 Dissertation: Theoretical and Experimental Investigations into the Formation and Accumulation of Gas Hydrates (advised by Bruce Buffett).

 - B. A. Sc.
 (Engineering Physics) University of British Columbia, 1992.